 The Warriors won the third quarter 25-13.

 Enter Otto Porter Jr. for a chunk of his 11 points and 7 rebounds.
-Porter hit the go-ahead bucket in the fourth quarter, which began with a lot of bench players, including Jordan Poole and rookie Moses Moody, who played 10 long, critical minutes on Friday through the heart of the Warriors' comeback, which was the third-largest come-from-behind playoff game in franchise history.
+Porter hit the go-ahead bucket in the fourth quarter, capping a comeback that began with a lot of bench players, including Jordan Poole and rookie Moses Moody, who played 10 long, critical minutes on Friday through the heart of the Warriors' come-from-behind victory.
+It was the Dubs' third-largest comeback in a playoff game in franchise history.

-"The trust of coach Steve Kerr," paraphrasing TNT announcer Reggie Miller.
+"The trust of coach Steve Kerr," said TNT announcer Reggie Miller of the Warriors' bench.
 "He's saying, 'Let me roll with who got me to the dance.'"

 About mid-way through the fourth quarter, Looney got another bucket, coming close to his 21-point total.
 Back the other way, Klay Thompson played amazing defense on Jalen Brunson, denying Dallas a score; Kevon got the rebound, hustling to keep the ball in bounds, and eventually dishing to Jordan Poole — Looney set a screen for Poole, who fired the three . . . splash . . . and the Warriors suddenly had a five-point lead.